Quantifying the value of transient voltage sources: Distillation and formation of from noisy voltage sources

-In the reverse direction, suppose we want to transform $m$ unit DCs to e.g.\ $n$ hot resistors with $T>T_{ambient}:=T_{amb}$, as an important case.
-This can in principle be achieved by using the unit DCs to amplify the thermal fluctuations of (free) thermal resistors with the same resistance as the target source and at temperature $T_{amb}$.
-Thermal noise is in fact normally amplified in order to be detected~\cite{Johnson1928}, so amplifying Gaussian noise is feasible in practise.
-For this combination of the unit DCs and the thermal resistors to be a free operation, it is natural to require that it cannot increase the power that can be delivered to a load. $m$ unit DCs can deliver $m$ joules into a resistive load at most (for a matched load).
+In the reverse direction, suppose we want to transform $m$ unit dc sources to e.g.\ $n$ hot resistors with $T>T_{ambient}:=T_{amb}$, as a useful case.
+This can in principle be achieved by using the unit dc sources to amplify the thermal fluctuations of (free) thermal resistors with the same resistance as the target source and at temperature $T_{amb}$.
+Thermal noise is in fact normally amplified in order to be detected~\cite{Johnson1928}, so amplifying Gaussian noise is feasible in practice.
+For this combination of the unit dc sources and the thermal resistors to be a free operation, it is natural to require that it cannot increase the power that can be delivered to a load. $m$ unit dc sources can deliver $m$ joules into a resistive load at most (for a matched load).
 The original $n$ thermal resistors on their own deliver power and the $n$ target sources should deliver